THE LAST ONE FOR 86 YEARS

 Hank Severeid's wild throw of Wally Mayer's intended sacrifice bunt, was the decisive play in the fourth and final game of the series with the Browns at Sportsman's Park.
 Severeid's mechanical break, permitted the winning run to score in the first half of the eighth inning, giving the Red Sox 2 to 1

-Babe Ruth hit safely all five times at bat, but in his support, Ruth was more fortunate.
+pitched and was hit safely five times, but in his support, Ruth was more fortunate.
 The Red Sox committed only one error, that of a fumble grounder by Ruth.
 Good outfield work and the perfect cooperation of his infield, contrived to make Babe's mistake

 Lefty Liefeld pitched the best St. Louis game of the series, but he was in measure to blame for his defeat.
 Both Boston runs were scored by men who had worked him for a pass.
 He allowed only three Red Sox to reach first in this manner, but this number was enough to